mmeest/Text-symbols-used-in-OOP/README.md

 my_string = "Hello, World!"
 substring = my_string[0:5]  # Extracting the substring "Hello"
 ```

+In programming, the "::" symbol has different meanings and usages in various programming languages.
+Its usage can vary significantly depending on the context and the language in which it is used.
+Here are a few common uses of "::" in programming:

+1. Scope Resolution Operator (C++):
+        In C++, the "::" operator is known as the scope resolution operator.
+It is used to access members (such as variables and functions) of a class or namespace.
+        For example, to access a static member variable x of a class MyClass, you would use MyClass::x.

+2. Method Reference Operator (Java):
+        In Java, "::" is used for method references, which are a way to refer to methods without invoking them.
+        For instance, you can use ClassName::methodName to refer to a static method or objectName::methodName to refer to an instance method.

+3. Type Casting (C#):
+        In C#, the "::" symbol is used for type casting, especially in cases involving the as operator, to cast an object to a specific type.
+        For example: objectOfTypeB as TypeA would cast objectOfTypeB to TypeA.

+4. Nested Class Separator (C++ and C#):
+        In both C++ and C#, "::" is used as a separator to access nested classes within a class.
+        For example, if you have a nested class InnerClass within an outer class OuterClass, you can access it using OuterClass::InnerClass in C++ or OuterClass.InnerClass in C#.

+5. Scope Operator (PHP):
+        In PHP, "::" is used as the scope operator to access static properties, methods, and constants of a class without needing to create an instance of the class.
+        For example, ClassName::staticMethod() is used to call a static method.

+6. Method Resolution Operator (Python - Notation in Django):
+        In Python, "::" is used in the context of Django, a Python web framework, to refer to the method resolution order of classes.
+        For example, MyModel::some_method can be used in Django models to refer to the method some_method.

+7. Alternative Syntax (JavaScript):
+        In JavaScript, "::" is not a standard operator, but it may be used in some transpilers or preprocessors as an alternative syntax for certain purposes.
+For example, some JavaScript compilers use "::" to define static methods in classes.

 <h1><p align="center";>; - Semicolon</p></h1>
 Semicolon is a punctuation symbol commonly used in many programming languages.